Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 - Click the **⋯** button or right-click on any message for additional options:
   - **Copy to Editor**: Inserts the text at the cursor position in the editor.
   - **Message Info**: Displays details about this message.
-- Code blocks contain programming code.
-In a code block, you can click on **⋯** for options to copy the code.

 ## Chat input
-* Enter your prompts in the input box at the bottom of the chat panel.
+- Enter your prompts in the input box at the bottom of the chat panel.
-* Click **+ File** to upload a file.
+- Click **+ File** to upload a file.
-  * This feature is available only when using OpenAI.
-Only files with [supported extensions](https://platform.openai.com/docs/guides/tools-file-search#supported-files) can be uploaded.
+  - This feature is only available for Google and OpenAI.
+File search incurs extra costs.
-  * When a supported file is opened in the editor, its document name appears in the file selection dropdown.
-  * You can also click **Browse** to select a supported file using the file browser dialog.
+  - You can also click **Browse** to select a supported file using the file browser dialog.
-  * When a file is uploaded, Chat with AI creates both a file and a vector store resources in OpenAI.
+  - When a file is uploaded, Chat with AI creates both a file and a vector store resources.
 The file can then be referenced during chat conversations.
-  * Uploaded files are listed in the input area.
+  - Uploaded files are listed in the input area.
 Click a file to remove it, or right-click for additional options.
-  * Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
+  - Referencing uploaded files typically consumes fewer tokens than copying and pasting the file contents directly into the chat.
-  * For details on file search costs, see [OpenAI pricing](https://platform.openai.com/docs/pricing#built-in-tools).
-* Enable **Tools** to use the tool-calling feature.
-These EmEditor tools can used by the AI to read or modify your document.
+- Enable **Tools** to use the tool-calling feature.
+These EmEditor tools can be used by the AI to read or modify your document.
-  * Tools are available only for OpenAI and DeepSeek.
-  * Hover over **Tools** and select **Settings** to view and configure the available tools.
+  - Hover over **Tools** and select **Settings** to view and configure the available tools.
+  - Using tools will incur additional token costs.

 ## Sidebar
 - Conversations are listed in the sidebar.
 Click on **+ New chat** to create a new chat that contains a different conversation.
 Responses in a chat will use the context of messages in that chat conversation only.